SENSUIKAN!

 18 March 1945:

-Departs Saeki for her patrol area was SW of Kyushu with the RO-49.
+Departs Saeki for her patrol area SW of Kyushu in company of I-8, RO-41 and RO-49.

 26 March 1945: American Operation "ICEBERG" - The Invasion of Okinawa:

-The 77th Infantry Infantry Division lands on the Kerama Islands and by 29 March captures advance bases and anchorages.
+New York's 77th Infantry Infantry "Statue of Liberty" Division lands on the Kerama Islands and by 29 March captures advance bases and anchorages.

 1 April 1945:

-Vice Admiral (later Admiral) Raymond A. Spruance's Fifth Fleet, including more than 40 aircraft carriers, 18 battleships, 200 destroyers and over 1,000 support ships surround Okinawa.
-LtGen Simon B. Buckner Jr's Tenth Army (7th, 77th, 96th Infantry, 1st, 6th Marine divisions) makes amphibious landings and begins the campaign to take the island from LtGen Ushijima Mitsuro's 32nd Army.
+Vice Admiral (later Admiral) Raymond A. Spruance's (USNA '06) Fifth Fleet, including more than 40 aircraft carriers, 18 battleships, 200 destroyers and over 1,000 support ships surround Okinawa.
+LtGen Simon B. Buckner Jr's Tenth Army (7th, 77th, 96th Infantry, 1st, 6th Marine divisions) makes amphibious landings and begins the campaign to take the island from LtGen Ushijima Mitsuru's 32nd Army.

 9 April 1945:

-Okinodaito-Jima, S Ryukyus.
+45 miles W of Okinawa Island.
 LtCdr E. G. Sanderson's USS MONSSEN (DD-798) and Cdr W. S. Maddox's MERTZ (DD-691) are screening a fast-carrier group.
-The MONSSEN makes a sonar contact at 900 yards.
+MONSSEN makes a sonar contact at 900 yds.
 Sanderson then drops three patterns of 13 depth charges.
-The MERTZ drops another three patterns.
-The MONSSEN drops a final two patterns that probably kill the RO-56 at 26-09N, 130-21E.*
+MERTZ drops another three patterns.
+MONSSEN drops a final two patterns that probably destroy the RO-56 at 26-09N, 130-21E.
+[1]

 15 April 1945: